 The weekly schedule may include:

 - IBD Interest Group

 - Gastroenterology and Hepatology Grand Rounds

 *Fellows make presentations at these conferences.

-To ensure our fellows gain proficiency and develop the corresponding technical skills, fellow performance is monitored throughout the Pediatric Gastroenterology Fellowship.
-Fellows are formally evaluated after completing each clinical rotation.
+To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully during the program.
+You are formally evaluated by supervising faculty members after each clinical rotation.
 The Clinical Competency Committee meets every six months to evaluate each fellow as well as the fellowship program.

 The program director reviews these evaluations and meets with the fellows regularly.
-The Scholarly Oversight Committee meets with the fellows and their research mentors to ensure appropriate research training and successful completion of the required peer-reviewed manuscript to sit for the pediatric gastroenterology subsection of the American Board of Pediatrics.
-In addition, fellows regularly evaluate the faculty to ensure educational and career goals are being met.
+The Scholarly Oversight Committee meets with the fellows and their research mentors to ensure fellows receive the appropriate research training and successfully complete the required peer-reviewed manuscript to be able to take the pediatric gastroenterology subsection of the American Board of Pediatrics.
+In addition, you regularly evaluate the faculty to confirm that your educational needs are being met.